GUITAR: The Instrument That Rocked The World — Final Weeks

-“GUITAR: The Instrument That Rocked The World,” open now through April 10, 2022, at the Denver Museum of Nature & Science, takes you on a fascinating exploration of the science, sound, history, and pop culture behind the world’s most popular instrument.
+“GUITAR: The Instrument That Rocked The World” takes you on a fascinating exploration of the science, sound, history, and pop culture behind the world’s most popular instrument.

 Guests will experience and celebrate the many facets of this iconic instrument, from its origin and continued evolution to the music it creates and the cultural impact it has had.
 Explore STEAM concepts like sound waves, frequency, mathematical scales, engineering, and more through a wide range of hands-on experiences.
 And get to know some local guitarists through short biographies and imagery featured throughout the exhibition.